The difference between a Trust Deed and a Deed of Trust is quite significant.

 A Deed of Trust meanwhile, is a legal document most commonly related to the ownership of property.
 It also involves a Trustee who manages how property is really owned, enabling your percentage of ownership to be protected, even when you are not listed in the land registry as the owner.

-For more information, we have a whole blog on the differences between Trust Deeds and a Deed of Trust.
+For more information, we have a whole info hub article on the differences between Trust Deeds and a Deed of Trust.